View Larger Map

 If you fly, we can arrange to have a taxi meet your plane.
 Once you land in Puerto Jimenez we recommend stopping at a restaurant to get your bearings, eat, use the bathroom, etc. Your taxi driver is happy to wait.
 He will then take you to the grocery store.
 (Prior to your trip we send you a grocery list of what you can expect to find).
 There are several in town, including two supermarkets with a lot of variety.
 Shopping in Costa Rica is a great cultural experience!

-There are also a liquor store and two bakeries in Puerto Jimenez.
+There are also a fruit and vegetable market, a liquor store, and two bakeries in Puerto Jimenez.

 Arrival at THE HOUSE